 At Austin Peay State University, he leads the Chamber Singers, Governor Singers, and University Choir in addition to teaching choral literature, choral techniques, choral conducting and supervising graduate students.

-Dr. Foster has presented his research "Marc-Antoine Charpentier's Messe pour Monsieur Mauroy" at the Fourteenth Biennial International Conference on Baroque Music in Belfast, Northern Ireland as well as at the Southwestern ACDA Conference held in Denver, Colorado.
-He has also presented "Rhetoric in the French Baroque" at the 53rd National Conference of the College Music Society held in Minneapolis, Minnesota.
-Dr. Foster has also presented at the 30th Annual Conference of the Society for Interdisciplinary French Seventeenth-Century Studies, traveled to Riga to research Latvian choral music as part of the Summer Fellows Research Program and displayed research at the National Symposium on American Choral Music in Washington, D.C.
-In 2013, he will deliver a paper ("The Rhetorical Implications of Charpentier's Use of Silence and Absence") at the London conference of the International Association for Word and Music Studies.
+Dr. Foster has presented his research "Marc-Antoine Charpentier's Messe pour Monsieur Mauroy" at the 14th Biennial International Conference on Baroque Music in Belfast, Northern Ireland as well as at the Southwestern ACDA Conference held in Denver, Colorado.
+He has presented "Rhetoric in the French Baroque" at the 53rd National Conference of the College Music Society held in Minneapolis, Minnesota.
+Dr. Foster also spoke at the 30th Annual Conference of the Society for Interdisciplinary French Seventeenth-Century Studies, traveled to Riga to research Latvian choral music as part of the Summer Fellows Research Program and displayed research at the National Symposium on American Choral Music in Washington, D.C.
+In 2013, he presented "The Rhetorical Implications of Charpentier's Use of Silence and Absence" at the London conference of the International Association for Word and Music Studies.
 He is a member of Pi Kappa Lambda, the College Music Society, the American Choral Directors Association, the Society for Interdisciplinary French Seventeenth-Century Studies, and represents the state of Tennessee on the board of the National Collegiate Choral Organization.